 - Reduce triglycerides

-…potentially among others.
-Consuming a variety of prebiotic-containing foods can promote a diverse array of benefits (2).
+… and potentially more!
+Consuming a variety of prebiotic-containing foods can promote an array of benefits.
+(2)

 Food Sources of Prebiotics